Spain's Best Places You Should Visit

 There is much to see around the city of Segovia so one full day exploring the Alcazar its sites may not be enough s0 if you can stay over at least one night you will not be disappointing

 10. Running with the Bulls Pamplona

 If you are looking to be part of one of Spain’s most popular high octane fuelled fiestas, the San Fermines Running with the Bulls festival is for you.
-Each year during the San Fermines fiestas many thousands or visitors flock to Pamplona to participate running alongside 12 tons of running bulls ( Toros Bravos ) which are set free at 8am each morning to run a prepared route around the city of Pamplona.
+Each year during the San Fermines fiestas many thousands or visitors flock to Pamplona to participate in running alongside 12 tons of running bulls ( Toros Bravos ) which are set free at 8 am each morning to run a prepared route around the city of Pamplona.

 The bulls then chase and hound the runners ( mozos ) until they all reach the bullring.
-And if the bull running is a little frenetic for your tastes then simply enjoy the picture perfect city of Pamplona which offers lots of quaint tapas bars, charming streets and more than its fair share of historic sites.
+And if the bull running is a little frenetic for your tastes then simply enjoy the picture-perfect city of Pamplona which offers lots of quaint tapas bars, charming streets and more than its fair share of historic sites.

 11. Visit Spain’s Top Theme Parks

 Spain has more than its fair share of theme parks scattered around the country which are perfect places to enjoy lots of family fun.
-The pick of the best include the Terra Mitica Theme Park near Benidorm, Port Ventura in Barcelona, Warner Park in Madrid and the Isla Magica Park in Seville.
+The pick of the best includes the Terra Mitica Theme Park near Benidorm, Port Ventura in Barcelona, Warner Park in Madrid and the Isla Magica Park in Seville.

 Terra Mitica park is split into five zones, each one based on an ancient civilisation, and contains a mix of high-speed, adrenalin-filled rides that won’t disappoint thrill-seekers with gentler options for youngsters, making it ideal for families.